January 2, 2026 at 7 PM

 About the musicians...

 Alexander Stewart (piano) is a musician, architect, and man about town.
-This year’s Darkness to Light performance is his second large-scale collaboration with his friend and violinist Charlotte Perkins.
+This year’s Darkness to Light performance is his third large-scale collaboration with his friend and violinist Charlotte Perkins.